-- Ensure there is a clear governance structure through a corporate landlord function and ensure compliance of the Council's non-housing property by implementing new Asset Management systems and governance arrangements - A programme of work in response to the COVID-19 pandemic to enable recovery from the effects of the virus in the town. - The Shared IT service to continue to implement a programme of activity to enhance the Council's IT infrastructure, cyber security, governance arrangements, policy framework and resilience. - Continue to further enhance Health and Safety arrangements to ensure health and safety compliance and performance across the Council. - Implementation of a transformation programme to deliver a productive and resilient Council which can deliver the Council's strategic priorities, protect outcomes for residents and provide excellent customer experiences. - Implement a programme of activity to minimise the socio-economic impacts of welfare reform, the Covid-19 pandemic and an economic downturn. - Enhance compliance with Payment Card Industry Data Security Standards - Continue to work with the Council's leisure contractor to ensure the recovery of leisure services from the Covid-19 pandemic. - 3.4.9 Corporate Governance Group will monitor the delivery of governance actions, including the actions mentioned above. - 3.4.10 The signatories to the Annual Governance Statement (The Leader of the Council and the Chief Executive) must be satisfied that the Council's governance arrangements continue to be fit for purpose and that significant actions identified to enhance governance arrangements are being addressed.
+- Activity to ensure that the impact on the Council's finances of the Covid-19 pandemic are reflected in the Council's Medium Term Financial Strategies and HRA Business Plan and implement the town wide Covid Recovery Plan. - Activity to ensure the Council can deliver new Council homes as programmed and continue to ensure good governance of the Housing Development programme. - Continue with Community Wealth Building and other social value initiatives, complete the review of the Arrears Action Plan, and continue to work with Stevenage Together in response to the socio-economic impact of welfare reform, the Covid-19 pandemic, the economic downturn and the recent rise in the cost of living. - Continue to work with the Council's leisure contractor to ensure the recovery of leisure services from the Covid-19 pandemic and carry out the procurement process for a new leisure service provider from April 2023. - To continue to implement a programme of activity to enhance the Council's IT infrastructure, cyber security, IT governance arrangements, policy framework and resilience. - Continue to monitor and further enhance health and safety arrangements to ensure health and safety compliance across the organisation. - A programme of work to reduce the backlog in repairs due to the impact of the Covid-19 pandemic and damage to properties caused by the recent storms. - 3.4.9 Corporate Governance Group will monitor the delivery of governance actions, including the actions mentioned above. - 3.4.10 The signatories to the Annual Governance Statement (The Leader of the Council and the Chief Executive) must be satisfied that the Council's governance arrangements continue to be fit for purpose and that significant actions identified to enhance governance arrangements are being addressed.